Little reward for Indians at Asian Table Tennis Champs

 Earlier, the Indian duo began their campaign with a comfortable win over Uzbekistan’s Zokhid Kenjaev and Rimma Gufranova in the opening round of the competition.

-Though the Uzbeks gave the Indian duo a close fight in the first set, Kamal and Batra were all over their opponents as the tie progressed.
-They won the match in straight sets 17-15, 11-5, 11-4.
+Though the Uzbeks gave the Indian duo a close fight in the first game, Kamal and Batra were all over their opponents as the tie progressed.
+They won the match in straight games 17-15, 11-5, 11-4.

 Meanwhile, up against the doubles champions from the recently concluded World Championships, Gnanasekaran and Kamath were caught wanting too often as they couldn’t keep up with the pace and intensity of the Chinese duo.

-While the Indians did try to put up a fight in the third set, it was not enough as the Chinese were comfortable winners with the score reading 11-7, 11-9, 13-11.
+While the Indians did try to put up a fight in the third game, it was not enough as the Chinese were comfortable winners with the score reading 11-7, 11-9, 13-11.

 The Indian duo, however, began their day with a commanding win over Lebanon’s Cheaib Dauud and Malak Khory.